sortiz4/rchmod/README.md

 ```

 ## Script
-The previous version, `chmodrt.sh`, is also available.
+A simplified version is also available as a shell script and is compatible with
+other Unix-like environments.